aws-neuron/aws-neuron-eks-samples/mlp_train/README.md

 # (Optional) Train a model

-IIn this section, you’ll build and deploy a sample MLP training model that runs on the Trainium instance in your cluster.
+In this section, you’ll build and deploy a sample MLP training model that runs on the Trainium instance in your cluster.
 This example runs DataParallel training of the MLP model using 32 workers on a single trn1.32xlarge instance.
 For an example of distributed training using EKS with multiple trn1 instances, see Tutorial:[Launch a Multi-Node PyTorch Neuron Training Job on Trainium Using TorchX and EKS](https://github.com/aws-neuron/aws-neuron-eks-samples/tree/master/dp_bert_hf_pretrain).

 ## Create a Dockerfile